 Seattle remains dangerously unprepared for the megaquake, says a new Crosscut article.
 The Pacific Northwest journal calls for “quicker and more aggressive action” regarding earthquake preparedness and the need for retrofitting older buildings.

-If the Big One struck today, deaths, injures, and extensive property damage would likely result.
+If the Big One struck today, deaths, injuries, and extensive property damage would likely result.